BradleyChatha/jcli/README.md

 ## Registering commands

 We can almost use our new command, we just need to register it first.
-As usual I'll provide an explanation after the code.
+As usual I'll provide an explanation after the code:

 ```d
 import jaster.cli;